 |Tourism Board||Time limit is at the discretion of the Chairmanemail@example.com|

 Our Mission Statement

-To provide a safe, vibrant, sustainable community while striving to constantly improve the quality of life for our citizens and economic partners.
+To provide a safe, vibrant, sustainable city while striving to constantly improve the quality of life in our community and the business climate for economic partners.

-Winchester in 2028 is a beautiful, vibrant city with a historic downtown, growing economy, great neighborhoods with a range of housing options and easy movement.
+To be a beautiful, vibrant city with a thriving downtown, growing economy, safe neighborhoods with a range of housing options, and easy movement.

 The City utilizes the strategic planning process to study and endorse broad issues of organizational direction and propose direct tasks that will be implemented in the City's pursuance of the strategic plan goals.
 Through these ongoing strategic planning efforts, the City of Winchester continually renews its vision and reformulates strategies for realizing the City's vision on a periodic basis.
 Current Strategic Plan

 The City of Winchester's Service Delivery Policy is to provide services to the public equally and fairly without regard to the person's age, sex, race, religion, national origin, creed, political affiliation or disability.
 We are an equal opportunity employer with a commitment to affirmative action.
 Any member of the public requiring special accommodations such as an interpreter or reader should contact City Hall at (540) 667-1815, ext.
 1454.

 Notice and Prohibition Against Discrimination